SimplGy/api-vcr/README.md

 - [x] Store request responses as JSON files
 - [x] Support missing objects (eg: if you have recorded `surfboard/3` and they request `5`, return `3` instead)
 - [x] Print version on startup
-- [ ] Support easy running from projects that depend on this one (npm install. package.json bin? scripts?
-Don't know.)
+- [x] Switch to a global install for easier run API by packages that depend on this one.

 - [ ] Bug: returning similar siblings returns deep nested JSON if there is a child folder (eg: posts/777 returns posts/1/comments.json)
 - [ ] Bug: returning siblings shouldn't return list objects for id requests and visa-versa
+- [ ] Support a config file, maybe in `./api-vcr-config.json` (is there an option parsing library that supports fall-through from args to json file to defaults?)
 - [ ] Print the fully resolved path name for data, otherwise it's unclear where `.` is
 - [ ] Have a simple index page with list of all routes we know about, for easy debugging/transparency
 - [ ] Support query params